-Global VLSFO prices remain well below their position at the start of 2023.
+Global VLSFO prices have generally risen over the summer.
 Image Credit: Ship & Bunker

-Bunker fuel prices advanced at most ports on Tuesday, with average global VLSFO prices returning to the level seen at the end of last week.
+Bunker fuel prices advanced at most ports on Wednesday, with global average VLSFO prices climbing and recovering some of the previous day's losses.

-On Wednesday morning Brent crude futures were trading down by $0.26/bl at $74.65/bl as of 9:34 AM in London.
-In metric tonne terms that would be equivalent to a $1.96/mt rise in bunker prices.
+On Thursday morning Brent crude futures were trading down by $0.30/bl at $90.30/bl as of 9:30 AM in London.
+In metric tonne terms that would be equivalent to a $2.26/mt fall in bunker prices.